-Lots of sands, clifftop walks, big pebbles, rockpools for dabbling in – Dunraven Bay may just be the best picnic/BBQ spot on the south coast.
-As a bonus, the beach is right on the Wales Coast Path, and is just down the road from the Glamorgan Heritage Coast Centre in Dunraven Park, plus there’s a toilet block and snack bar on the beach!
+Sand, clifftop walks, big pebbles, rockpools for dabbling in – Dunraven Bay may just be the best picnic/BBQ spot on the south coast.
+As a bonus, the beach is right on the Wales Coast Path.
+It's just down the road from the Glamorgan Heritage Coast Centre in Dunraven Park.
+Bonus: there’s a toilet block and snack bar on the beach.

 Cefn Sidan, Pembrey

-If you like a bit of space in which to flex your BBQ muscle, then Cefn Sidan’s eight-mile sands should do the trick.
+If you like a bit of space in which to flex your BBQ muscle, then Cefn Sidan’s eight miles of sand should do the trick.
 It’s backed by Pembrey Country Park, which has its own picnic and barbecue areas, as well as a ski slope and family fun activities.

 Broad Haven, Pembrokeshire